Zyver-Meeps/Smart_Rock_Paper_Scissors/README.md

 # A C++ game of Rock_Paper_Scissors that uses human psychology to beat you.

-# If you are interested please try the code first !
+# If you are interested please run the code first!
 (Knowing how it works may corrupt the checking of the code).
 # The inputs are "0" for "rock" , "1" for paper , "2" for scissors.

 # SPOILERS DOWN !